 Wilson White is the Public Policy and Government Relations Senior Counsel at Google.
 He manages public policy and government relations outreach and advises on global policy implications of Android, Play and Google Glass products.
 He is an intellectual property attorney with substantial litigation experience in the financial, telecommunications, Internet and high-tech industries.
 Wilson has recent experience in technology and Internet public policy issues.
 Wilson began his career as a software engineer at I-Cubed and software developer at IBM.
 He holds a BS in Computer Engineering from North Carolina State University and a JD from the University of North Carolina at Chapel Hill School of Law.

 How Our Collaboration Works

 This 15-month program is designed for full-time or part-time students committed to an intensive, dynamic learning experience.
 The workload and expectations of our online courses match that of our face-to-face offerings.

-If you believe that the Online Master in Technology Entrepreneurship aligns with your personal and professional goals, we invite you to connect with us to discuss the admissions process.
-We are currently accepting students to start the program in September, 2015.
+If you are interested in learning more about how the Master in Technology Entrepreneurship aligns with your personal and professional goals, we invite you to complete the below form for further information.

 © 2016 Maryland Technology Enterprise Institute (Mtech), A. James Clark School of Engineering, University of Maryland.
 All Rights Reserved.